-If you have experienced any insect bites, large bruises, sunburn, or rashes on your skin, a gel or poultice made of Malva sylvestris can be very effective for reducing inflammation and swelling, while also stimulating more rapid healing.
+If you have experienced any insect bites, large bruises, sunburn, or rashes on your skin, a gel or poultice made of Malva sylvestris can be very effective for reducing inflammation and swelling, while also possibly stimulating more rapid healing.
 When using the essential oil or ingested varieties of Malva sylvestris, you can also apply it to joints and aches.

-Anti-Aging Effects: The impact that topical Malva sylvestris use can have on the body is impressive.
-In fact, for those worried about aging too quickly, or check to the mirror every day for wrinkles, use a gel or cream with mallow as an ingredient and keep your skin looking young and rejuvenated!
+The impact that topical Malva sylvestris use can have on the body is impressive.
+In fact, for those worried about aging too quickly, or check to the mirror every day for wrinkles, use a gel or cream with mallow as an ingredient and possibly keep your skin looking young and rejuvenated!

-Sleep Problems: Many people struggle to fall asleep, but you can turn to the use of Malva sylvestris essential oil or a relaxing cup of mallow tea to relax the mind and body, letting you drift off into relaxing, restful sleep.
+Many people struggle to fall asleep, but you can turn to the use of Malva sylvestris essential oil or a relaxing cup of mallow tea to relax the mind and body, letting you drift off into relaxing, restful sleep.

-A Final Word of Warning: There have been numerous reports of drug interactions from people using Malva sylvestris in addition to other prescribed medicines, particularly for digestive or respiratory-related issues.
-Before adding this powerful herb to your health regiment, check with your doctor regarding any other medications you may currently be using.
+There have been numerous reports of drug interactions from people using Malva sylvestris in addition to other prescribed medicines, particularly for digestive or respiratory-related issues.
+Before adding this powerful herb to your health regimen, check with your doctor regarding any other medications you may currently be using.